 20. Indulge in some gelato

 Typical of any Italian city, you’ll find a number of enticing gelato shops around Venice.
 It’s the perfect snack for a warm day exploring Venice.
 Try to uncover the more traditional gelato shops.
 You can usually tell by the colour of the gelato – if it is brightly cooloured then it probably means it contains artificial flavours.

 Venice is undeniably beautiful.
 The canals, the architecture, the winding streets.
 You could just spend all day wandering around, taking in the sights.
 And, of course, the food is to die for.
 You’d expect nothing less from an Italian city.
 Having said that, I’d recommend venturing a little off the beaten track and researching some of the restaurants loved by locals.

 What did I not love?

-All in all, the perfect European getaway for a long weekend.
+Costs and tourists aside, Venice is the perfect European getaway for a long weekend and an absolute must for your Europe bucket list.
 A beautiful and romantic city – just make sure you budget enough to cover the costs.

-Do you have any Venice travel advice or recommendations?
+Do you have any Venice travel advice or tips and tricks?
 I’d love to hear your thoughts in the comments below!